whitesmith/WSTagsField/README.md

 )
 ```

-(**Note** that the Swift Package Manager is still in early design and development, for more infomation checkout its repository)
+(**Note** that the Swift Package Manager is still in early design and development, for more information checkout its repository)

 #### Manually